Akhil-0190/Informatica-GenAI-Hackathon-2025/README.md

 - **Automated Replenishment**: Tracks stock levels and initiates restocking when thresholds are reached.
 - **Detailed Insights**: Provides usage level trends, resource composition charts, and replenishment logs for transparency and decision-making.

+## Screenshots

+Screenshots showcasing the dashboard and its features will be uploaded.

 ## Tech Stack

 - **Data Integration**: Informatica Intelligent Cloud Services (IICS) for ETL processes.